nilfm/pokemon-game/README.md

 + `git clone https://github.com/nilfm/PokemonGame` to clone the repo on a folder on your PC.
 + `cd PokemonGame` to enter the directory.
-+ `make` to compile the source code and produce `Pokegame`
++ `make` to compile the source code and produce `Pokegame` and `Cleaner`
 + `./Pokegame` to execute the game.

 ## Cleaning up gamesaves

-There is a `Cleaner` executable included in the folder, which you can execute with the command `./Cleaner` and follow its steps to clean up one or all of the gamesave data.
+After executing `make`, there will be a `Cleaner` executable included in the folder, which you can execute with the command `./Cleaner` and follow its steps to clean up one or all of the gamesave data.
 This process is irreversible.

 ## Updating the game

-This game is being updated constantly, adding new Pokemon and fixing many, many bugs.
+This game is being updated constantly, adding new Pokemon and fixing bugs.
 To update:
 + `git pull` will update the files to the newest version.
 + `make` will update the executable.